 However, for roped climbing, you would not be able to pass your induction without first knowing how to put on a harness, tie a figure of eight knot and belay safely.
 It can either be learned on a quick course or taught by a friend.
 Bouldering indoors though is more accessible as these skills are not required.

-For outdoor climbing, bouldering again is more accessible due to the you need, but I would recommend accompanying a more experienced boulderer for your first few trips in order to be shown where to go and how to place the crash pads.
+For outdoor climbing, bouldering again is more accessible due to the minimal equipment you need, but I would recommend accompanying a more experienced boulderer for your first few trips in order to be shown where to go and how to place the crash pads.
 Many outdoor bouldering crags also have the advantage of being closer to the road, so the approach is shorter and generally more accessible.

 Outdoor rock climbing on the contrary can often involve long walks to reach the crag, which means you need to allocate more time – possibly a whole day – before you get back to the car.
 And then there is all the equipment, especially the trad gear, that must be mastered before you can safely climb: this fact alone makes outdoor rock climbing much less accessible than bouldering.